pymc-devs/pytensor/doc/library/compile/nanguardmode.rst

         mode=NanGuardMode(nan_is_error=True, inf_is_error=True, big_is_error=True)
     )

-While using the Pytensor function ``fun``, it will monitor the values of each input and output variable of each node.
+While using the PyTensor function ``fun``, it will monitor the values of each input and output variable of each node.
 When abnormal values are detected, it raises an error to indicate which node yields the NaNs.
 For example, if we pass the following values to ``fun``: